-Since 2013-2014, members and friends have participated in a Small Group Ministry program offered in many of our UU congregations.
-Members voluntarily join small ongoing groups to reflect on and talk about spiritual and life issues.
-Participants have said being in a SGM group feeds their spirits and recharges them.
+In 2013-2014, we are inviting members and friends to join our new Small Group Ministry program.
+SGM is a program offered in many of our UU congregations.
+Members voluntarily join small on-going groups to reflect on and talk about spiritual and life issues.
+Those who have participated in small groups in other congregations say that being in a SGM group feeds their spirits and recharges them.

 What are the goals of Small Group Ministry for congregations?

-The primary goal of Small Group Ministry is to build community in the congregation by bringing people together to share their lives, thoughts, beliefs, and doubts with one another.
+The primary goal of Small Group Ministry is to build community in the congregation by bringing people together to share their lives, their thoughts, their beliefs, and their doubts with each other.
 It helps people grow spiritually, as individuals and as a congregation, and deepen their relationships.

 The groups are not intellectual forums or therapy groups.
-They are opportunities to get to know others in the congregation more intimately and have a structured opportunity to talk together in a deeper way than is possible at coffee hour, through committee work, or even at candlelight dinners.
-Groups sometimes decide to do a service project (e.g., serving at a homeless shelter).
+They are opportunities to get to know others in the congregation more intimately and have a structured opportunity to talk together in a deeper way than is possible at coffee hour, or through committee work or even at candlelight dinners.
+Often groups decide to do a service project together (e.g., serving at a homeless shelter).

 What are some typical themes and questions groups might consider?

-The minister can suggest themes and questions for the meetings, with input from group facilitators.
+The minister will suggest themes and questions for most meetings, with input from groups.
 Groups may decide their own themes too.
 Typical themes might be:

 · What sustains you?

 · What role does friendship play in your life?